ibexa/documentation-developer/docs/releases/ez_platform_v3.1.md

 ### Saving incomplete draft

-As of this release, when you create or edit a Content item or a Page, you can save it without completing all the required fields.
+As of this release, when users create or edit a Content item or a Page, they can save it without completing all the required fields.
-You can then return to editing, or pass the content to another contributor.
+They can then return to editing, or pass the content to another contributor.
 Validation that used to happen at each save operation now, by default, happens when you click the **Publish** button.

-Also, as part of this feature, the `ContentService::validate()` method has been added that you can use to control the validation of either individual fields, or whole Content items.
+Also, as part of this feature, the `ContentService::validate()` method has been added that you can use to trigger validation of individual fields or whole Content items for completeness at other stages of the workflow.

 ### Search